 Think: all the way down, half way up, back down and to the top.

-6. Deadlift + Curl + Front Rack Alternating Lateral Lunge
+Deadlift and Curl and Front Rack Alternating Lateral Lunge